Research and reports

 Not sure which business structure is right for you?
 Read our guide to the differences between sole traders and limited companies to get the ball rolling.

 Businesses turning over £85,000 or more, or who are close to this threshold, must be registered for VAT.
-You can put this in motion voluntarily any time – our VAT – is it right for my business? guide is a good place to start if you’re thinking about VAT registration, or aren’t sure what applies to you.
+You can put this in motion voluntarily any time – our guide to VAT is a good place to start if you’re thinking about VAT registration, or aren’t sure what applies to you.

 If you’re running your home business from your kitchen table or a desk in the corner, you probably won’t be subject to business rates.
 But if you’re working in a room that’s used exclusively for non-domestic activities, for example a workshop or therapy practice room, business rates charges may start to apply.
 Check gov.uk's business rates guidance to see what applies to you.

-Not sure if starting a home business is for you?
-Our guide on how to start a business gives a more general introduction to starting any business for new entrepreneurs.
+Not sure how to start a business from home or if it’s for you?
+Our guide on how to start a business gives a more general introduction to starting up a business for new entrepreneurs.

 Have you started your own home business?
 Let us know in the comments.